Jean Shaw.com

 I was informed that by the time Jodi was fifteen he’d most likely be in a home because I wouldn’t be able to cope.
 How wrong they were to write him off and take away my hope before his journey had even begun.

 Now there are books written by parents, siblings and even by autistic people themselves.
-Websites and support groups are springing up all over the place and the message out there is
+Websites and support groups are springing up all over the place and the message out there is you are not alone.

 When Jodi was the “child from Hell” I felt so isolated.
 No-one came to see me and I couldn’t take him out.
 I suppose everyone felt as helpless as I did and it was easier just to stay away.
 How I longed to be treated normally.
 After all I hadn’t changed.
 I just had a child with autism.